Trails at Strouds Run State Park

 Indian Mound Trail (foot and horse)

-This is a trail that loops to and from the North Lakeview Trail near the dam.
+This is a trail that loops to and from the Lakeview Trail near the dam.
 It supposedly passes by an Indian mound somewhere.
-The loop off the North Lakeview Trail is 0.7 mile.
-To hike this trail as a loop from the Dam Trail Head and back is 1.5 miles.
-Point of interest: Indian mound?
+The loop off the Lakeview Trail is 0.7 mile.
+To hike this trail as a loop from the Dam Trail Head and back is 1.5 miles -- 2.4 Km.

 Dam Trail (foot and bicycle)

 This is a planned trail that will extend from Della Drive west of the dam, across to the dam parking lot, then eastward to the township road east of the park, McAfee Road.
-It will connect with the North Lakeview Trail via the existing trailway, and the South Lakeview Trail via a new extension of that trail.
+It will connect with the Lakeview Trail via the existing trailway, and the Hickory Trail via a new extension of that trail.
 It will also connect with the Sundown Trail.

-The Pioneer Cemetery Trail is a short linear trail, 0.4 mile, that extends from the Pioneer Cemetery Trailhead to the Pioneer Cemetery (the old Gillett Family cemetery) in Gillette Valley (the old spelling was Gillett, the new spelling is Gillette).
-It coincides with the South Lakeview Trail for 0.1 mile, and the Finger Rock Trail for 0.25 mile; the final 0.15 mile then leads to the cemetery.
-The trail is finished and open, and is easy.
-Point of interest: Gillett Cemetery.
+The Trace Trail is a connector trail between the city's Athens Trail system and the Strouds Run Trail system, paralleling the Finger Rock Trail.
+It extends from the Pioneer Cemetery Trailhead to the Athens Trail, on the way passing the Pioneer Cemetery (the old Gillet Family cemetery) in Gillette Valley (the old spelling was Gillet, the new spelling is Gillette).
+It also provides access to the Chestnut Grove Campsite via the Tunnel Rock Trail.
+It coincides with the Hickory Trail for 0.1 mile, and the Finger Rock Trail for 0.25 mile.
+The trail is mostly easy.

 Finger Rock Trail (foot and bicycle)